sumo-apps/pixel-docs/index.md

 `addFrame()` creates new frame.
 Same as clicking plus button to add frame.

+# Examples

-# Example 1: Fill grid with random colors
+## Example 1: Fill grid with random colors

 We determine how many pixels there are in the grid from gridSize.
 Then loop through each pixels and use `updateGrid()` to set the color.